axelvaldez/radical-companies/_posts/radical-model/2022-11-13-fiat-vs-radical-gas-vs-electric.markdown

  </ul>
  <p>The injustice, and oftentimes horror, that this system engenders is actually pretty predictable,</p>
  <ul>
   <li>It feeds on enclosures.
-What used to be for the use of regular people is now for the exclusive use of the brute who moved all others out by force.
-In modern times, the &ldquo;force&rdquo; can be gentle and pass unnoticed, but it is force nevertheless (<em>e.g.</em>, Meta/Facebook).</li>
+What used to be for the use by the community is now for the exclusive use of the brute who moved all others out by force.</li>
+  <li>In modern times, the &ldquo;force&rdquo; can be gentle and pass unnoticed, but it is force nevertheless (<em>e.g.</em>, think of Facebook and the software giants).</li>
   <li>This divides people into what has come to be known as classes.</li>
   <li>Classes struggle and sometimes it ends up in bloody revolutions.
 All of these sacrifices end up ushering a new set of bosses.</li>
   <li>At one end, it results in an absolute &ldquo;leader&rdquo; who aims to stay forever.
 At the other end, it ends up with elected &ldquo;leaders.&rdquo;</li>